 On November 2, 2020, the Corporation filed on SEDAR an independent technical report entitled "National Instrument 43-101 Technical Report, Preliminary Economic Assessment Pickett Mountain Project, Penobscot County, Maine, USA" with an effective date of September 14, 2020.
 Highlights of the economic study were previously announced by the Corporation in a news release dated September 14, 2020.
-Much of the work in this PEA was previously used and further refined from the rezoning petition that was filed in January 2020.
-Metal prices and the mineral resources have increased from those used in the 2020 PEA and could have positive and material impact on the already positive economics of the project.
+Copper, silver and gold prices and the mineral resources have increased from those used in the 2020 PEA and could have positive and material impact on the already positive economics of the project.